Home | E-mail | Photo gallery | Mail Sale Catalogue | Grafting Guestbook | Dictionary | Winter test | Links | Search

 Glandulicactus wrightii SB840 Cuatrocienagas

-Tiny grey stems.
+Tiny blue-grey stems.
 Hooked coloured spines.

 Frost hardy to temperatures as low as -12° C.